Walter Berns

-Walter Berns (May 3, 1919 – January 10, 2015) was an American constitutional law and political philosophy professor.
+Walter Fred Berns Jr. (May 3, 1919 – January 10, 2015) was an American constitutional law and political philosophy professor.
 He was a resident scholar at the American Enterprise Institute and a professor emeritus at Georgetown University.

 Early life and career

 Berns was raised in Chicago, where, as late as 1926, he was impressed by "Union soldiers in the [Memorial Day] parade feebly carrying the standard."
 He attended Reed College and the General Course at the London School of Economics and Political Science, "where [he] learned little, other than to love London," and received his bachelor's degree from the University of Iowa.
 World War II intervened, and "there was no question but that [he] would serve in WW II."
 He served in the US Navy from 1941 to 1945.
 After the war, he lived and worked as a waiter in Taos, New Mexico, where he befriended Frieda Lawrence.
 Since she persuaded him that he did not have a future as a writer, Berns returned to academia.
 He studied for his Ph.D. under Leo Strauss at the University of Chicago, where he also became lifelong friends with Herbert Storing.
 He taught political philosophy at Louisiana State University (1953–1956) and Yale University (1956–1959).
 In 1959, he joined the government department at Cornell University.